eclectic-kitty/notes/Week 2 - Reading - Bill Viola.md

-We must turn towards ourselves develop selves must precede development of tech or we'll go nowhere
+We must turn towards ourselves develop selves
 There **will** be **condominiums** in digital space (cable TV)
 Applications of tools are reflections of users